aoxrud-ww/web-accessibility-tips/README.md

 # Focus

-There will be scenario where the focus need to be moved to a specific areao on the page, some of those reasons may be:
+There will be scenario where the focus need to be moved to a specific area on the page, some of those reasons may be:
 - Moving the focus to the invalid input
 - Moving the focus to a newly added element
 - New search results were loaded in an infinite scroll list